aditikhare007/ai-research-agent/README.md

 While the website focuses on *ideas and perspective*, this repository focuses on *structure, systems, and execution thinking*—showing how research can be operationalized through agentic workflows.

 Together, they represent:
 - Research insight → on the website
 - Applied system thinking → in open source

+---

 ## Why This Exists

 AI research is advancing rapidly, but most insights never make it into working systems.

 Papers are often:
 - Dense and time-consuming
 - Rich in theory but light on system implications
-- Hard to evaluate for real-world feasibility
+- Difficult to evaluate for real-world feasibility

-AI Research Agent exists to bridge that gap by supporting:
+AI Research Agent exists to help bridge this gap by enabling:
 - Research interpretation with intent to build
 - Faster evaluation of what is novel vs usable
-- Better research-informed design decisions
+- Better research-informed system and product decisions

+---

 ## What This Is (and Isn’t)

 **This is:**
 - An agentic workflow for AI research interpretation
 - A structured approach to research synthesis
 - A learning-first, extensible open-source system

 **This is not:**
 - A generic paper summarizer
 - A scraping or bookmarking tool
 - A replacement for human judgment

+---

 ## Research → Production Mindset

-The core philosophy of this project is simple:
+The guiding philosophy of this project is simple:

-Research has value only when it informs decisions, design, and execution.
+> Research has value only when it informs decisions, design, and execution.

-AI Research Agent is built to help practitioners move from:
+AI Research Agent helps practitioners move from:
 - Understanding papers → thinking in systems
 - Novel ideas → practical implications
 - Theory → production-aware reasoning

+---

 ## Core Capabilities

 ### 🔍 Research Discovery
-Autonomous identification of relevant AI research across areas such as:
+Autonomous identification of relevant AI research across domains such as:
 - Large Language Models
 - Agentic AI systems
 - Multimodal models
 - Model infrastructure and evaluation

 ### 🧠 Structured Research Synthesis
-Each paper is analyzed across consistent dimensions:
+Each paper is analyzed along consistent dimensions:
 - Problem framing
 - Core contribution
 - Key assumptions
 - Limitations and risks

 ### 🔁 Research-to-Production Translation
 Interprets how research ideas map to:
 - Real-world system design
 - Engineering workflows
 - Operational constraints

 ### 🧩 Architecture & System Lens
 Emphasis on:
 - Modularity and composability
 - Scalability considerations
 - Evaluation and failure modes

 ### 👤 Human-in-the-Loop by Design
 The system is designed to support human reasoning—not replace it.

+---

 ## Agent Architecture (High-Level)